ivancea/mac-renderer/README.md

 First, grant permission to actions in your repository to read and write to it.
 For that, go to `Settings` > `Actions` > `General`, and in the `Workflow permissions` section, select `Read and write permissions`.

+Then, go to the repository `Settings`, and in the `Pages` tab, in `Source`, choose `GitHub Actions`.
+This will enable the site.

-Then, create a workflow in `.github/workflows/deploy.yml` with this content (Replace the branch name you want to use):
+Finally, create a workflow in `.github/workflows/deploy.yml` with this content (Replace the branch name you want to use):

 ```yaml
 name: Deploy to GitHub Pages